-Every society that is based on installing a gatekeeper between all the good things that nature has for us and, um, us–which, by the way, does not preclude the ability to live very well if you are in the right place at the right time with the right mindset–comes up with a clever
+Every society that is based on installing a gatekeeper between all the good things that nature has for us and, um, us – which, by the way, does not preclude the ability to live very well if you are in the right place at the right time – comes up with a clever

 and sometimes legally enforceable way to ascribe the good things that nature has to offer, to itself and its ability to funnel.
 It is very cute.

 For instance, in the Soviet Union (that was supposed to be a system run for the people by the people), patriotic slogans were especially designed to transform the pleasant emotion that comes from having good relationships and being in nature, into appreciation of the communist system.